Hemodynamics: Cardiac output

 The heart is the driver of the circulatory system, pumping blood through rhythmic contraction and relaxation.
 The rate of blood flow out of the heart (often expressed in L/min) is known as the cardiac output (CO).

 Blood being pumped out of the heart first enters the aorta, the largest artery of the body.
 It then proceeds to divide into smaller and smaller arteries, then into arterioles, and eventually capillaries, where oxygen transfer occurs.
-The capillaries connect to venules, and the blood then travels back through the network of veins to the right heart.
+The capillaries connect to venules, and the blood then travels back through the network of veins to the venae cavae into the right heart.
 The micro-circulation — the arterioles, capillaries, and venules —constitutes most of the area of the vascular system and is the site of the transfer of O2, glucose, and enzyme substrates into the cells.
 The venous system returns the de-oxygenated blood to the right heart where it is pumped into the lungs to become oxygenated and CO2 and other gaseous wastes exchanged and expelled during breathing.
 Blood then returns to the left side of the heart where it begins the process again.

 In a normal circulatory system, the volume of blood returning to the heart each minute is approximately equal to the volume that is pumped out each minute (the cardiac output).
 Because of this, the velocity of blood flow across each level of the circulatory system is primarily determined by the total cross-sectional area of that level.

 Cardiac output is determined by two methods.
 One is to use the Fick equation:

 The other thermodilution method is to sense the temperature change from a liquid injected in the proximal port of a Swan-Ganz to the distal port.

 Cardiac output is mathematically expressed by the following equation: